-The effectiveness of this policy will be reviewed and evaluated in line with the assessment of risks to the Reef's values through the five yearly Outlook Report.
-Effective management of cumulative impacts should translate to a decrease in pressures, or risks, to the Reef.
+The effectiveness of this policy will be reviewed and evaluated in line with the assessment of the Reef's values through the five yearly Outlook Report.
+Effective implementation of a net benefit approach should translate to an improvement in the condition and/or trend of Reef values.